SAP OData Beta

 - Business Warehouse (BW) extractors - Traditional data extraction objects exposed through the SAP Operational Data Provisioning (ODP) API

 The connector uses SAP's standardized OData services for efficient data retrieval, making it easier to analyze ERP data across diverse applications and systems.
+It's compatible with SAP S/4HANA, SAP ECC, and SAP BW systems that expose data through the ODP API.

 Features